2014 GMC Sierra 2500HD

 There's heft to the feel of a Sierra, from the way it takes big bumps to the steering and throttle inputs but this should not be construed as effort on the driver's part.
 Its handling characteristics are benign and amount to basic plowing if you push too hard.
 All-terrain tires give better grip on dirt roads, at the expense of steering precision and noise on paved roads.
 Optional 20-inch wheels look good but we prefer 17- and 18-inch wheels for numerous reasons, including ride and replacement cost.

-The Sierra HD uses all-vented disc brakes with ABS, and independent front suspension.
-Of the full-size pickups, only the GM heavy-duty pickups use the same design on 4WD models as on 2WD versions.
+The Sierra HD uses disc brakes with ABS, and independent front suspension.
+Of the full-size ¾-ton pickups, only the GM heavy-duty pickups use the same design on 4WD models as on 2WD versions.
 This means the 4WD HD models from GM have a lower nose and more responsive steering than their four-wheel-drive Ram and Super Duty counterparts.
 Again, like any big pickup, the tail is prone to kick over impacts with an empty bed; the Sierra is similar to others although it may feel it has more kick because the front is softer.
 Apart from turning circle and size, it takes no more effort to drive the Sierra HD than to drive any other GMC.

 The rearview mirror camera display gives the same view as a navigation-screen version except on a smaller scale.
 Hooking up a trailer is a piece of cake: Watch the hitch ball in the mirror screen, and when the last glint of chrome disappears under the trailer hitch, you're perfectly aligned.
 This is easier in shade than direct sunlight, especially with predominantly white trailers, and you might tilt the mirror down to stop glare from obscuring the image.
-Makes us wonder how we ever got along without it.
+Makes you wonder how you ever got along without it.
 With navigation you get a much bigger rearview camera image, which makes it easier to spot objects and line up the hitch ball.

 The optional rear park assist gets fooled by a slide hitch, however, and repeatedly flashes a message that it's disabled, and to see owner's manual.
 It's surely something you can override, but we just cleared the message each time.